ramani-io/ramani-blog/README.md

 ## Contribution Guidelines
 - Please read contribution guidelines before contributing to this project
 - Follow the guidelines outlined in this project's [CONTRIBUTING.md](/CONTRIBUTING.md) file.

+# Discussion
+There is a Slack workspace for discussion about this project.
+Use this [link](https://join.slack.com/t/ramanixhacktoberfest/shared_invite/zt-24l21gt3r-QuyMqqyXB3gE4Lkm4LhiCA) to join the workspace